maxjing/cmpt354_rentalhouse_project/README.md

 2. Now the website is available at http://localhost:8080/search/
 3. For testing, please import the sql provided in the root

-P.S. for debuging the server, you may use Visual Studio Code
+P.S.
+To debuging the server, you may use Visual Studio Code